Why Do They Check Your Elbows When Donating Plasma?

 What do they test for when you donate plasma?

-All donors have to be tested for HIV, hepatitis B and hepatitis C at every donation via nucleic amplified testing (NAT), a cutting-edge technique that checks for the DNA particles of the virus that causes these illnesses.
+All donors have to be tested for HIV, hepatitis B, and hepatitis C at every donation via nucleic acid amplification testing (NAT), a cutting-edge technique that checks for the DNA particles of the virus that causes these illnesses.
 In addition, each plasma donation undergoes testing for antibodies that the body yields when exposed to a virus.

 Plasma donation weight chart